wbelguidoum/blog_hugo/content/post/20200830_spark_load_partitioned_json.md

   ---
 title: "How to optimise loading partitioned JSON data in Spark ?"
 date: 2020-08-30T00:00:00+01:00
-tags: ['Tech: Spark', 'Top: Optimisation', 'Format: Howto']
+tags: ['Tech: Spark', 'Topic: Optimisation', 'Format: Howto']
 ---

 In this tutorial we will explore ways to optimise loading partitioned JSON data in Spark.